cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 acting as a delimiter between extensions.
 As the chunk hashes should be able to ensure data integrity, we don't need a delimiter to mark the end of the snapshot stream.

-Besides, we provide `Snapshotter` and `NamedSnapshotter` interface for modules to implement snapshotters, which will handle both taking snapshot and the restoration.
-Each module could have mutiple snapshotters, and for modules with additional state, they should implement `NamedSnapshotter` as extension snapshotters.
-When setting up the application, the snapshot `Manager` should call `RegisterExtensions([]NamedSnapshotter…)` to register all the extension snapshotters.
+Besides, we provide `Snapshotter` and `ExtensionSnapshotter` interface for modules to implement snapshotters, which will handle both taking snapshot and the restoration.
+Each module could have mutiple snapshotters, and for modules with additional state, they should implement `ExtensionSnapshotter` as extension snapshotters.
+When setting up the application, the snapshot `Manager` should call
+`RegisterExtensions([]ExtensionSnapshotter…)` to register all the extension snapshotters.

 ```proto
 // SnapshotItem is an item contained in a rootmulti.Store snapshot.